Jobsy/Weather-App/README.md

         }

     If the app is opened while the API requests are being made it show a suitable loading screen

+## Using the Application via Browser

+Simply navigate to the app's homepage [Weather App](https://elegant-rosalind-4d5aed.netlify.app/).

+Enter a location (the name of a state of any known country on the map), or comma separated locations at once then hit submit to view the weather conditions/reports of your inputed location(s)

 ## Structure and Naming